This post may contain affiliate links. Please read my disclosure policy.

 Sauces can take a roasted vegetable and turn it into the best thing you’ve ever eaten, transform grain bowls from a boring meal into a resounding “I’m going to start meal prepping” attitude, and elevate a plain chicken breast to something you want to serve at the next holiday dinner.
 They’re that magical element that we often overlook, yet are rewarded time and again when we make.
+I found that out when I made this vegan roasted red pepper sauce for the first time.

 I’ve been working on this walnut avocado yum sauce for the past month, prompted by a request from California Walnuts and you.
 Yes, YOU helped me pick this recipe by voting on a few different recipe ideas via my instagram story!
 The goal was to combine a few of the players on #TeamGoodFat — walnuts, extra virgin olive oil, avocados, and salmon.
 All four are rich sources of omega 3’s and/or unsaturated fats.
 When you combine two in while cooking, you’ll add different varieties of healthy fat to your meal.